 Whether your kids have moved out and you are relishing that new-found peace, or you have young children that need a playful and tame companion, some cats better than others.
-If you’re looking for a cat with a demeanor on the calmer side you may want to look into these breeds recommended by Purina.
+If you’re looking for a kitty with a mellow demeanor, you may want to look into these calmest cat breeds recommended by Purina.

 This slightly larger breed is simply gorgeous, but it’s not just its stunning stature that makes it worthy of note.
 The Birman has a lush, silken coat, a bushy tail, and its bright blue eyes are a thing—two things—to admire.
 This breed is affectionate to its family and appreciates when there are fellow pets around to enjoy.
 The Birman is known for its longevity and health.

 The British Shorthair is a medium-sized breed with a short, sleek coat and a powerful build.
 It has a kind and gentle disposition that is ideal for families with small children.
 Smart, attentive and fun-loving, the British Shorthair can be reluctant around strangers, but warms quickly to familiar faces.
 A slow breed to reach maturity (approximately 3-5 years), these cats will remain loyal for a lifetime.